FREQUENTLY ASKED QUESTIONS

 What is the Law & Social Policy Legacy Award?

-Established in 2020, the Law & Social Policy Legacy Award recognizes organizations defending and advocating for low-wage workers’ rights and increases knowledge of this work in the philanthropic community.
+Established in 2021, the Law & Social Policy Legacy Award recognizes organizations defending and advocating for low-wage workers’ rights and increases knowledge of this work in the philanthropic community.
 The Public Welfare Foundation spent more than a decade supporting public policy and system reforms to improve the lives of low-wage working people in the United States.
-This prize will commemorate and build on Public Welfare Foundation’s support to the field and honor the critical role law and social policy organizations play in building an economy that works for all, while increasing knowledge of this work in the philanthropic community.
+This prize will commemorate and build on Public Welfare Foundation’s support to the field and honor the critical role law and social policy organizations play in building an economy that works for all while increasing knowledge of this work in the philanthropic community.

 Who is eligible for this award?

-Any 501c3 organization (or fiscally sponsored project) working in the field of law and social policy to advance low-wage workers’ rights in the United States is eligible.
+- Any 501(c)(3) organization (or fiscally sponsored project) working in the field of law and social policy to advance low-wage workers’ rights in the United States is eligible.
 For the purposes of this award, social policy is defined as public sector (and not private sector) policy.

-Organizations must be based in the United States.
+- Organizations must be based in the United States.

-Size and budget do not matter—we are looking for organizations whose work is impactful, regardless of the resources available to them.
+- Size and budget do not matter—we are looking for organizations whose work is impactful, regardless of the resources available to them.

-This is not a lifetime achievement award.
-There is no specific time span required, the work may be just starting or have occurred over years.
+- This is not a lifetime achievement award.
+There is no specific time span required; the work may be just starting or have occurred over years.

-Individuals are NOT eligible.
+- Individuals are NOT eligible.

 What is the nomination process?